SPCFXDA/conflux-devkit-hhv/README.md

 hardhat-completion install
 ```

-Follow the instructions and select bash and y.
-To reload the shell, write bash in the terminal.
+Follow the instructions and select `bash` and `y`.
+To reload the shell, type `bash` in the terminal.

 ## Usage